 A professional medical corporation is created under California state law and is designated to practice the profession of medicine.
 California professional medical corporations are governed by the Moscone-Knox Professional Corporation Act (Corp C §§13400–13410), the general provisions of the California Corporations Code, and regulators promogulated by the Medical Board of California.

 What are some advantages of a Professional Medical Corporation?

-Legal Protection – A professional medical corporation allows for separation of personal assets from business assets, limiting personal liability against lawsuits and creditors.
-While a professional corporation cannot protect a doctor from malpractice claims (professional liability), if formed and operated correctly, it may protect the doctors’ personal assets from claims arising from the malpractice of colleagues, some commercial claims, or employee related lawsuits.
+Legal Protection – A professional medical corporation allows for the separation of personal assets from business assets, limiting personal liability against lawsuits and creditors.
+While a professional corporation cannot protect a doctor from malpractice claims (professional liability), if formed and operated correctly, it may protect the doctors’ personal assets from claims arising from the malpractice of colleagues, some commercial claims, or employee-related lawsuits.
 This is especially important for a doctor running their own medical practice.

 Business Credit – Building business credit under a professional medical corporation can be beneficial when it comes time to form a partnership or sell your business.
 It also may avoid the need for personal guarantees.

 Taxation – By electing your professional medical corporation as an S-Corp, profits and losses pass through to shareholders, which avoids double taxation.
 S-Corp election also reduces self-employment taxes on shareholders who draw distributions.

 Fringe Benefits – Medical care and retirement plans are available under a professional medical corporation.

 • Forming an entity that doesn’t offer the protection or benefits you need